Trumpkin’s Notes On Barrels

 • No Insulation – Greater energy loss, higher electrical costs and less bather comfort.

-• Disuse – While a proper sauna is typically used routinely for life, barrels often fall in to disuse after the novelty wears off and get left to rot after about 2 or 3 years.
+• Disuse – While a proper sauna is typically enjoyed routinely for life, barrel owners often get tired of them after the novelty wears off (2-4 years) and get left to rot.

 Better Than Nothing? – For a tiny few maybe.
 Long term though, not for many or most people – who will use it a fair amount the first year when it’s a new and novel experience, less the second and hardly at all after the fourth.
 It is perhaps better than nothing for hardcore enthusiasts who truly have no better alternative and are willing to put up with the drawbacks.

 Worse, people think that they’ve experienced sauna when they’ve not.
-Saying that a barrel gives people a taste of sauna is like saying that Castor Oil gives people a taste of a good wine.
+They buy a barrel, get tired of the poor experience after 2 – 4 years, and think that they just don’t like saunas.
+But they’ve not experienced a sauna.
+Saying that a barrel gives people a taste of sauna is like saying that vinegar gives people a taste of a good wine.

 Barrels